U.S. Women's Open: 1967

 She developed a powerful game - Golf Digest many years later called her "arguably the most powerful player of her era."

 Good choice.
 Lacoste took a 5-stroke lead into the final round, then held on for the victory despite bogeying five straight holes on the back nine of the final round.
 At the 17th hole, her competitors had to play a long par-5 needing three shots to reach the green.
-Lacoste pounded a 3-wood over trees to cut the corner of a dogleg, hit the green in two and birdied, sealing the victory.
+Lacoste pounded a 2-wood over trees to cut the corner of a dogleg, hit the green in two and birdied, sealing the victory.

 She remains the only amateur to win the U.S. Women's Open.
 She was also the first European winner of that tournament and, at the time, the youngest.

 In 1969, Lacoste scored an impressive double by winning both the U.S. Women's Amateur and British Ladies Amateur.
+She also won the French and Spanish amateur championships that year.

 Then, having won all the tournaments she had set out to win, she essentially gave up the game.
 Lacoste continued playing for the French in the World Amateur Golf Team Championship in 1970, 1974, 1976 and 1978, but never again played in a top-level individual event.